web3lancer/pay/src/integrations/mezo/providers/README.md

 ## Intelligent Fallback Logic

-The RPC provider manager automatically selects providers in priority order:
+The RPC provider manager automatically selects providers in priority order for JSON-RPC calls:

 1. **Spectrum** (if configured) - Priority 1
 2. **Boar Network** (if configured) - Priority 2